 Online ads help you optimize the ROI of your ads by measuring performance metrics such as click-through rates and conversion rates.
 Since you can’t track what happens after someone views your billboard, it’s more difficult to track, measure and optimize the ROI of a billboard ad.

 The Bottom Line on Billboards

-Indeed, billboards are a great advertising strategy for building brand awareness because they get you guaranteed views and let you put out a memorable representation of your brand.
+Indeed, billboards are a great marketing strategy for building brand awareness because they get you guaranteed views and let you put out a memorable representation of your brand.
 They also can help you lure customers to your local business.